DanSohn/lumenary/index.md

 We have taken this information and the goals of the applications in order to ensure that our application will have all the necessary functionalities to maintain the patients standard of living.
-While the information provided from this research method mainly shed light on applications to patients with Alzheimer’s Disease, our application will be strongly focused towards the informal caregivers.<br/>
+While the information provided from this research method mainly shed light on applications to patients with Alzheimer’s Disease, our application will be strongly focused towards the informal caregivers.

 ### Use of Competitive Product Survey<br/>
 Due to the nature of our product, since we have a differing main audience, the information gathered using this method was not very helpful.
 As this was a by-product of secondary research however, not